kontent-ai/smart-link/README.md

 ### CSS

-The plugin has one CSS file that contains styles needed for the plugin to work properly.
+The SDK has one CSS file that contains styles needed for the SDK to work properly.
 This CSS file is located next to the UMD bundle in the `dist` folder.

 - `kontent-smart-link.styles.css`